Date: July 27, 2017 9:00-4:30 p.m.

 This year’s meeting focuses on the following areas:

-- Ethical use of social media data
+- Ethics of academic use of social media data

 - Preservation of social media data